simonw/datasette-edit-schema/README.md

 Datasette plugin for modifying table schemas

-## Features (planned)
+## Features

+* Add new columns to a table
+* Rename columns in a table
+* Modify the type of columns in a table
+* Re-order the columns in a table
 * Rename a table
 * Delete a table
-* Modify the type of columns in a table
-* Add new columns to a table
-* Create a new empty table from scratch

 ## Installation